Asrockind/Athena-A1/README.md

 [From Asrockind](https://www.asrockind.com/overview.tw.asp?Model=athena%20A1)

 ## [Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick)
-The Intel NCS 2 enables deep neural network testing, tuning and prototyping, so developers can go from prototyping into production leveraging a range of Intel vision accelerator form factors in real-world applications.
+The Intel NCS 2(VPU) enables deep neural network testing, tuning and prototyping, so developers can go from prototyping into production leveraging a range of Intel vision accelerator form factors in real-world applications.<br>
+Before use VPU to run demo you must to run [vpu_init](https://github.com/Asrockind/Athena-A1/blob/master/vpu_init)
 ## Image File
 The Athena-A1 system is default Ubuntu : 16.04 ,Openvino version :2019.1.144 .
 If you want to recover your system .
 You can download [image](https://drive.google.com/open?id=1trYd7I2uw6-VCvOnAYGnKYbe1JjqVDJD) to ghost to your athena-A1 . <br>
 Download the image file to your HDD or SSD.
 You have to use USB or other device to boot to Ubuntu.
 Open terminal and command as below:<br>  <br>